dimitri-nicolo/calico/master/security/threat-detection-and-prevention/suspicious-IPs.md

 #### Push threat feed updates

-Use the push method if your threat feeds that are not in newline-delimited format, not available over HTTP, or if you prefer to manually update threat feeds on your own schedule.
+Use the push method if your threat feeds that are not in newline-delimited format, not available over HTTP, or if you prefer to push updates as they become available.

 1. Create the GlobalThreatFeed YAML and save it to file.
    Replace the **name** field with your own name.
 The name is important in the later steps so make note of it.